wpferguson/correct-lens/README.md

 If for some reason you need to go back to the original information, select the images and click revert.

 ## Notes

+This program modifies image information in your library.db file.
+You might want to make a backup copy prior to using this script, just to be on the safe side.
+I haven't encountered any problems, other than my typing, but YMMV.

 It's **SLOW**.
 I average 2 images per second.
 I have a fast processor, lots of memory and an SSD.
 Your performance might be worse.